-Table 4.7 in Chapter 4 provides a summary of SRM 2346, a standard sample of Gingko biloba leaves with certified values for the concentrations of flavonoids, terpene ketones, and toxic elements, such as mercury and lead. sample carried from the laboratory to the sampling site.
-At the sampling site the blank is transferred to a clean sample container, which exposes it to the local environment.
+When we collect samples in the field, additional blanks are needed to correct for potential sampling errors.2 A FIELD BLANK is an analyte-free sample carried from the laboratory to the sampling site.
+At the sampling site the blank is transferred to a clean sample container, exposing it to the local environment in the process.
 The field blank is then preserved and transported back to the laboratory for analysis.
 A field blank helps identify systematic errors due to sampling, transport, and analysis.
 A TRIP BLANK is an analyte-free sample carried from the laboratory to the sampling site and back to the laboratory without being opened.
 A trip blank helps to identify systematic errors due to cross-contamination of volatile organic compounds during transport, handling, storage, and analysis.